-Fed Funds Rate vs. 2-Year U.S. Treasury Yield
+Fed Funds vs. 2-Year U.S. Treasury Yield (Leading Indicator)

-Fed Funds Rate vs. 2-Year U.S. Treasury Yield The 2-year U.S. Treasury yield below the fed funds rate indicates that the Fed is restrictive.
+2-Year U.S. Treasury Yield – Fed Funds Rate The current spread between the 2-year U.S. Treasury yield and the federal funds rate suggests that the bond market perceives the Federal Reserve’s monetary policy as tight.
 Image: Morgan Stanley Wealth Management

 U.S. 10-Year – 2-Year Yield Curve Historically, the re-steepening of the U.S. 10Y-2Y yield curve from the trough has preceded recessions.
 Image: Morgan Stanley Research